Erion14/Erion14/README.md

-- 👋 Hi, I’m Erion Ademi
+👋 Hey, I'm Erion Ademi

-- 🌱 I’m currently learning Python and Java
+🌱 Currently, I'm learning Java, especially focusing on functional programming.

-- 📫 How to reach me erionn.ademi@gmail.com
+📫 You can drop me a message at erionn.ademi@gmail.com.

 <!---
 Erion14/Erion14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.